 flesh, but also because He understood the truth better than anyone and lived

 it.
-There are some people who seem to have the power of God, but when we
+There are some people who seem to wield an anointing, but when we

-that they received an anointing from demons, but when we know the truth and
+that they received their anointing from demons.
+When we know and discern the truth and

-hear it preached, we sense an anointing on that person’s life and can be
+hear it preached, we sense an anointing on that person’s life and are

-sure his anointing came from God.
+sure it came from God.
 Paul was telling Timothy that if he

-conveyed an anointing that automatically follows the truth.
+conveyed an anointing that follows the truth.
 However, as we

 know from reading some of the literature of the first and second century